Time & Place

 - Winter rules: Will be played throughout the season.
 On the hole you are playing only, the ball may be moved one (1) foot in any direction, except that it may not be placed closer to the hole.
 If the ball is behind a tree or any other natural obstacle, the ball SHALL NOT be moved for the sole purpose of obtaining a better line of sight.
 However, if at any time the majority of the members in the league vote to play Summer rules, the rule will apply to all members.

 - Tees to play: Everyone under 65 years of age must use the white tees.
-All players 65 and over may play the gold tees on par 4 and 5’s.
+Hole # 8 exception, everyone under 65 years of age must use the blue tees.
+Players 65 and over may play the gold tees on all holes.
 If the gold tees don’t exist then play 5 yards behind the reds.
 Once you start using the gold tees, you must continue for the rest of the season.
 (No flip flopping from white tees to gold tees).
-Par 3 Exception: – Everyone is to tees off from the white tees on all par 3’s, except for Hole Number 8.
-On Hole # 8, everyone under 65 years of age must use the blue tees.

 - Unplayable Lie: Drop ball on fairway – one stroke penalty